-Specialty Fashion Group operates in a fast evolving environment.
-There are a range of factors, both specific to the Group and general in nature which may impact the operating and financial performance of the Group.
+Specialty Fashion Group operates in an environment of change and uncertainty.
+There are a range of factors, both specific to the Group and general in nature, which may affect the operating and financial performance of the Group.
 The impact of these risks is regularly reviewed for their possible impact and the Group seeks to minimise the impact through its risk management functions and its approach to running the business.